310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 Not that there's any proof that you can be reborn again, though~ Even if I did reincarnate, I’d probably be a bug or something.

-I’ve committed many sins after all.
+I’ve committed many sins, after all.
 {% endbubble %}

 {% bubble Keito %}
 Hey!
-What's all this fuss about?!
+What's all this fuss about!?
 {% endbubble %}

 {% bubble Tsumugi %}
-Hiiahhh?!
+Hiiahhh!?

 D-d-d-don't scare me like that, Keito-kun!

 …It *is* you, right?
 I can't see well so I’m not sure!
 You're not some thunder, right?
-Even though I heard an explosive rumbling sound?!
+Even though I heard an explosive rumbling sound!?
 {% endbubble %}

 {% bubble Keito %}